moirahartigan/the-lady-goldsmith/README.md

 ## Skeleton

-It is a mobile-first website because people usually cook with a recipe so a good mobile-first design helps users whose main purpose is seeing recipes.
-For users whose main purpose is creating and posting recipes, the form is also well designed on both mobile and desktop sizes.
-There are wireframes of mobile and desktop sizes for all the core pages of the website.
+It is a mobile-first website because people want to be able to shop online from anywhere, and have access on the go, so a good mobile-first design helps users whose main purpose is shop on the go and from anywhere, not just from their pc.

 ### Wireframes